wbratz/williambratzdotcom/contents/only-git-commands-youll-ever-need.md

 ### git add .

 Our code is branched, we've made some changes.
 Now we add the changes with git add.
 The add command has a ton of options and there is lots you can do with it, but if you use git add . (with the period) it will add all the changes you've made.
+The downfall of using git add . is that you can add unnecessary files to your repo.
+Make sure you have an appropriate .gitignore file before using git add . you can find a collection of .gitignore templates _[here](https://github.com/github/gitignore)_

 <div style="background-color: #000000; color:#FFFFFF; padding: 8px;">